gitlabhq/gitlabhq/doc/install/README.md

 production.
 The methods for management, observability, and some concepts are different than traditional deployments.

-When installing GitLab on kubernetes, there are a number of trade-offs that you need to be aware of that may not be immediately obvious and could prevent you getting the best experience from GitLab:
+When installing GitLab on Kubernetes, there are some trade-offs that you need to be aware of:

-- Configuration of features such as object storage and backups can be more challenging.
 - Administration and troubleshooting requires Kubernetes knowledge.
 - It can be more expensive for smaller installations.
 The default installation requires more resources than a single node Omnibus deployment, as most services